 But it’s much more than the innovative formatting and gimmicky elements.

-Glancy’s skill for penning snappy dialogue is first rate and on the back of that sits some of the best comic timing I have experience.
+Glancy’s skill for penning snappy dialogue is first-rate and on the back of that sits some of the best comic timing I have experience.
 People often say things are laugh-out-loud funny, but for this novel that is a literal descriptor.
-Yes, I was grinning and giggling to myself while reading – behaviour I think my dogs found slightly perplexing.
-[I will never think about office furniture placement in the same way again!
-Hilarious...]
+Yes, I was grinning and giggling to myself while reading; behaviour I think my dogs found slightly perplexing.

 But what I only fully realised after letting this story rest is that humour of this quality does not come about without wonderfully realised audacious characters and Terms & Conditions is filled with them.
 There are characters to hate – his repugnant older brother Oscar and superficial wife Alice.
-There are characters to adore – a wonderful old lady Molly, the eccentric actuary Doug and Frank’s free-spirited younger brother Malcom.
-In fact the one-sided missives from Malcom peppered throughout the novel are sublime – top-shelf comedy.
+There are characters to adore – a wonderful old lady Molly, the eccentric actuary Doug and Frank’s free-spirited younger brother Malcolm.
+In fact, the one-sided missives from Malcolm peppered throughout the novel are sublime – top-shelf comedy.
 I cannot wait to read a sequel featuring this character!

 For those that don’t like footnotes, please do not let this put you off reading Terms & Conditions by this talented debut author.
 The reading experience is colourful, fast-paced, funny and heartfelt – completely opposite to contractual terms and conditions.